As we well see later, a similar method is also used to

 references, BIBTEX (old) and biblatex

-(new): both of them use the same file format, also called
+(new): both of them use the same bibliographic file

-BIBTEX.
-Both support the four common ways of indicating
+your references.
+Both support the four common ways of

 - BIBTEX